4r-mgmt-dev/jsf-skeleton/README.md

  ```

 - xhtml, css, js files inside the webapp folder, java files inside the java folder.
+* Open the details section to see descriptions of these elements:

 <details>
 Folder description (descending order):